youanden/Sing-Sing-Song-Search/readme.md

 4. php artisan migrate (if using database driver for cache and sessions)
 5. webpack (-w if you want to make edits)
 6. php artisan serve or run nginx/apache with `./public` as the web root

+### Notes

+This project is not affiliated with Sing Sing Media.